WAT-ai/.github/profile/README.md

 # Welcome to WAT.ai

-WAT.ai is the University of Waterloo's Artificial Intelligence Design Team
+WAT.ai is the University of Waterloo's Artificial Intelligence Student Organization